edibotopic/edibotopic-website/content/notes/stokes-law.md

 ## Practical uses

 The equation can be used to identify the key parameters that influence how a group of particles fall or rise due to gravity.
-This can be used to develop strategies to make the separation of a material from a liquid happen more quickly or slowly.
+This is useful for developing strategies to make the separation of a material from a liquid happen more quickly or slowly.

 In manufacturing, some processes are designed to either promote *or* prevent the physical separation of particles from liquids, for example:

-* Homogenisation: reduces the size of particles to prevent destabilisation, increasing the stability of a commercial beverage
+* Homogenisation: reduces the size of particles to slow the rate of their sedimentation, thereby increasing the stability of a commercial beverage
-* Flocculation: aggregates particles together to increase destabilisation, enabling the removal of impurities from water
+* Flocculation: aggregates particles together to increase their sedimentation rate, enabling the removal of impurities from water

 ## Simulation